Elys0004/Automated-Chess-Played-Robotic-Arm/controller/README.md

 					  hand_controller"/>
   ```

-  Not only that, we also add joint trajectory controller for each group controller (arm and hand) in the "ros_controller.yaml" file.
+  Not only that, but we also add joint trajectory controllers for each group controller (arm and hand) in the "ros_controller.yaml" file.

   ```
    arm_controller: